 Facts & Procedural History

 BJ’s subsidiary did not default on the contract.
 But in 2006 and 2007, the Russian subsidiary incurred unexpected losses.
 BJ decided to stop working in Russia.
-It notified the parties to its contract of its intent to fulfill the duties through 2008, but that it would not renew the contract further.
+It notified the parties of the contract of its intent to fulfill the duties through 2008, but that it would not renew the contract further.

 About Tax Losses for Bad Debts